maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

 # JSXGraph

+This page documents use of JSXGraph to display visuals.
+This is a somewhat advanced topic.
+For basic plots and visuals you may prefer to [use Maxima to plot graphs](../CAS/Plots.md).

 STACK supports inclusion of dynamic graphs using JSXGraph: [http://jsxgraph.uni-bayreuth.de/wiki/](http://jsxgraph.uni-bayreuth.de/wiki/).

 Note, we strongly recommend you do not use an HTML-aware editor when using JSXGraph questions.
 Instead turn off the editor within Moodle and edit the raw HTML.